AlCastilloBa/roadcoin_level_editor/README.md

 The required funcitonality for editing is implemented.
 The application is currently being used to create new levels.
 Intense debugging is expected at this stage.

-Support for other languages is yet to be implemented.
+Support for other languages is implemented.
+The language can be selected from the preferences dialog.
+Supported languages are spanish, english and french.
+A [bash script](https://github.com/AlCastilloBa/roadcoin_level_editor/locales/locales_mgmt_script) manages the creation and compilation of translation templates.
+New languages can be added easily.

 # How to use this program